tdiesler/wildfly-camel/examples/camel-rest/README.md

 }
 ````

-This time the request is handled by the WildFly JAX-RS subsystem which has created a REST endpoint for the CustomerService interface.
+This time the request is handled by the EAP JAX-RS subsystem which has created a REST endpoint for the CustomerService interface.
 ````java
 @Path("/customer")
 public interface CustomerService {